expo/expo/docs/pages/workflow/debugging.md

 - If you are using `LAN`, make sure your device is on the same wifi network as your development machine.
 This may not work on some public networks. `localhost` will not work for iOS unless you are in the simulator, and it only work on Android if your device is connected to your machine via usb.

 - Open the app on your device, reveal the developer menu then tap on `Debug JS Remotely`.
-This should open up a Chrome tab with the URL `http://localhost:19001/debugger-ui`.
+This should open up a Chrome tab with the URL `http://localhost:19000/debugger-ui`.
 From there, you can set breakpoints and interact through the JavaScript console.
 Shake the device and stop Chrome debugging when you're done.

 - Line numbers for `console.log` statements don't work by default when using Chrome debugging.
 To get correct line numbers open up the Chrome Dev Tools settings, go to the "Blackboxing" tab, make sure that "Blackbox content scripts" is checked, and add `expo/build/logs/RemoteConsole.js` as a pattern with "Blackbox" selected.

 ### Troubleshooting localhost debugging

-When you start a project with Expo CLI and when you press `Run on Android device/emulator` in Expo Dev Tools (or `a` in the terminal), Expo CLI will automatically tell your device to forward `localhost:19000` and `19001` to your development machine, as long as your device is plugged in or emulator is running.
+When you start a project with Expo CLI and when you press `Run on Android device/emulator` in Expo Dev Tools (or `a` in the terminal), Expo CLI will automatically tell your device to forward `localhost:19000` to your development machine, as long as your device is plugged in or emulator is running.
 If you are using `localhost` for debugging and it isn't working, close the app and open it up again using `Open on Android`.
-Alternatively, you can manually forward the ports using the following command if you have the Android developer tools installed: `adb reverse tcp:19000 tcp:19000` - `adb reverse tcp:19001 tcp:19001`
+Alternatively, you can use the following `adb` command if you have the Android developer tools installed: `adb reverse tcp:19000 tcp:19000`.

 ### Source maps and async functions